Compile-time checking of non-allocating functions

 end

 allocation behavior of the corresponding external functions.
-Without [@@noalloc]
+Without [@@noalloc], the

 check conservatively assumes that external code allocates.
 The check treats [@@noalloc]